confluentinc/event-streaming-patterns/docs/event/data-contract.md

 ## Implementation

-By using a schema to modeling event objects the client libraries of Apache Kafka&reg; (Producer, Consumer, Kafka Streams) or the streaming database ksqlDB can understand how to handle events from different applications using the same schema.
+By using a schema to model event objects, Kafka clients (e.g., a Kafka producer, a Kafka Streams application, the streaming database [ksqlDB](https://ksqldb.io/)) can understand how to handle events from different applications using the same schema.
 For example, we can use Avro to describe a schema such as:
 ```json
 {